kalibera/rprotect/README.md

 In the provided outputs from the tools, some reports were filtered out in the interest of focusing on reports that are most likely true errors.
-Sometimes the tool knows it is confused by the code (it reports ``results will be incomplete'' for a function which it does not sufficiently understand).
+Sometimes the tool knows it is confused by the code (it reports "results will be incomplete" for a function which it does not sufficiently understand).
 While this may be also because of a true error in the code, these reports were still excluded.
 Also, reports mentioning `Rcpp` were excluded, because they otherwise would appear with every package that uses